Invoker56670/open-hl-legacy/README.md

 > **💡 Pro-Tip:** The `export` folder is 100% portable.
 It contains absolutely zero hard-coded paths.
 You can rename it, chuck it on a USB thumb drive, or bury it in your file system.
 It will still run.

 >If you want to play it in android.. install termux , zarchiver and xash3d FWGS.
-After the usual updation, install git in turmux,gitclone this repo and extract the four rar with zarchiver..then paste the export/share/xash3d/* into the dedicated folder of xash3d FWGS (probably storage/emulated/0/xash or create one) [domt forget to enable touch in configuration/touch]
+After the usual updation, install git in turmux,gitclone this repo and extract the four rar with zarchiver..then paste the export/share/xash3d/* into the dedicated folder of xash3d FWGS (probably storage/emulated/0/xash or create one) [don't forget to enable touch in configuration/touch]
 ---

 ## 🛠️ Troubleshooting